 Vertrel® XM has been accepted by the U.S. Environmental Protection Agency (EPA) under the Significant New Alternatives Policy (SNAP) program as a substitute for ozone-depleting substances.
 The methanol component of Vertrel® XM is considered a hazardous air pollutant (HAP) and, therefore, subject to NESHAP regulations.
 Spent Vertrel® XM is not an RCRA characteristic or listed waste.
 However, addition of contaminants could change that status.
 Methanol is included in the SARA Title III Section 313 list of toxic chemicals, and is subject to SARA Title III (EPCRA) reporting requirements.

 The components of Vertrel® XM are listed in the TSCA inventory.
-One component, HFC-43-10mee, is subject to the Significant New Use Rule (SNUR) and should be used only in the applications indicated in the Vertrel® XM MSDS regulatory section.
+One component, HFC-43-10mee, is subject to the Significant New Use Rule (SNUR) and should be used only in the applications indicated in the Vertrel® XM Safety Data Sheet regulatory section.